Shields Green: Before 1857

 It is not clear when Green first arrived in Rochester, New York, or how long he actually stayed in the Douglass home.
 It was not unusual for the Douglass home to serve as a sanctuary for fugitives from slavery.
 Information about Green's life before that is fragmentary.

-According to Douglass, who is the best source we have, Green was an escaped slave from Charleston, South Carolina; According to an unpublished document unearthed by Louis DeCaro, he grew up in Charleston.
+According to Douglass, Green was an escaped slave from Charleston, South Carolina; According to an unpublished document unearthed by Louis DeCaro, he grew up in Charleston.
 He was an urban man, "much out of his element under the open skies of the Maryland countryside."
 Fugitive slaves always said they were free, except to people they trusted; the court documents in Charles Town describe him as "a free negro", as he claimed.
 On the other hand, Green told a reporter after his trial that he was born of free parents, while a reporter covering Green's trial for The New York Herald wrote that "the count of treason was abandoned since it was not proven that Green was a free person."
 Douglass did not reveal Green's true status until long after his death.

 Different accounts have his age from 23 to 30.
-According to DeCaro, if he did participate in the 1850 "excitement" in Harrisburg, he must have been in his early thirties.
+According to DeCaro, if he did participate in the 1850 "excitement" (riot) in Harrisburg, he must have been in his early thirties.
 Four pages earlier DeCaro has him "in his mid-thirties at the time of the Harper's Ferry raid".

 Green was a widower.
 According to the Charleston Daily News of June 7, 1870, a son of his was living in Charleston.
 The names of his wife and his son are unknown.
 His owner and occupation are unknown.
 There may have been more than one son, but aside from this nothing else is known of his life in South Carolina.
 It was not easy to get away; he escaped hidden in cargo on a ship.
 Without citing any source, an article on the numerous Black sailors reports that Green had been one.
 Strangely, there is no newspaper advertisement seeking recovery of a Black so easily recognizable (because of his speech defect, as well as his skin color).

 Governor Wise, when he came to Harpers Ferry to interview participants in the raid, said "I immediately examined the leader.
 Brown, his lieutenant, Stevens, a White man named Coppie, and a negro from Canada.
 They made full confessions."

 As Green was not talkative, and uncaptured fugitive slaves do not leave much of a paper trail, there is not much reliable information on Green before he met Douglass.